Entertainment expenses that are both ordinary and necessary in carrying on a trade or business may be deductible if they meet one of the two tests:

 - The associated test

-Generally, only 50% of food and beverage ("meal") and entertainment expenses are allowed as a deduction.
-For exceptions to the 50% limitation, refer to Publication 463, Travel, Entertainment, Gift and Car Expenses.
+Generally, only 50% of business-related meal and entertainment expenses are allowed as a deduction.
+For exceptions to the 50% limitation, refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.

-If you are an employee, whose deductible business entertainment expenses are fully substantiated and reimbursed under an accountable plan, the reimbursement should not be included in your wages on Form W-2 (PDF) and you should not deduct the expenses.
-If your expenses exceed the reimbursement you received under an accountable plan, if you were reimbursed under a nonaccountable plan, or if you are not reimbursed at all, you can use Form 2106 (PDF), or Form 2106-EZ (PDF) to deduct employee business entertainment expenses that otherwise qualify as deductible expenses.
-Unreimbursed expenses and expenses that exceed reimbursement under an accountable plan are carried over to Form 1040, Schedule A (PDF), and are generally subject to the 2% of adjusted gross income limit.
-Refer to Topic 508 for more information on the 2% limit, Topic 305 for more information on recordkeeping requirements, and Publication 463 for a definition of accountable and nonaccountable plans.
+If you are an employee whose deductible business entertainment expenses are fully substantiated and reimbursed under an accountable plan, the employer should not include the reimbursement in your wages on Form W-2 (PDF), Wage and Tax Statement, and you should not deduct the expenses.
+If your expenses exceed the reimbursement you received under an accountable plan, if you received reimbursement under a nonaccountable plan, or if you did not receive reimbursement at all, you can use Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses, to deduct employee business entertainment expenses that otherwise qualify as deductible expenses.
+Carry these expenses over to Form 1040, Schedule A (PDF), Itemized Deductions, where they are generally subject to the 2% of adjusted gross income limit.
+Refer to Topic 508 for more information on the 2% limit, Topic 305 for more information on recordkeeping requirements and Publication 463 for a definition of accountable and nonaccountable plans.

-For more information on deductible and nondeductible meal or entertainment expenses, refer to Publication 463, Travel, Entertainment, Gift and Car Expenses.
+For more information on deductible and nondeductible meal and entertainment expenses, refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.

 Page Last Reviewed or Updated: January 14, 2015